dkorschu/DiKo_PreAmp/README.md

   Photos of the preamplifier prototype.

 - **Software/**
   Source code for both the microcontroller firmware and the desktop application used to control the digital potentiometers.
+  The microcontroller was programmed using the Arduino IDE and the desktop application was developed in C# with Microsoft Visual    Studio.

 ## Status